bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 <ul>
   <li><a href="">
-    2.10 Start Files: Creating a Tabbed Interface with jQuery -- 2.10-StartFiles-FileName.pdf</a></li>
+    2.10 PDF Files: Creating a Tabbed Interface with jQuery -- 2.10-StartFiles-FileName.pdf</a></li>
 </ul>

 11. <b>Styling the Anchor Tags</b>